southojere/three-js-template/src/World/README.md

 ### World/components & World/systems

 We divide the remaining tasks like setting up our camera, scene, lights, renderer, and window resizer into these folders.
-At first, they will be quite small and simple but ass your app grows it will be easier to control and manage.
+At first, they will be quite small and simple but as your app grows it will be easier to control and manage.

 Components - are anything that can be placed into the scene, like the cube, camera, and scene itself.